LinkedIn Guide

 I know it sounds like too much work, but it’s not, trust me.

-Human psychology plays an important role here.
 Before anything else, your profile must be ‘aesthetically pleasing’ or designed such that it grabs the attention of a visitor instantly.

 Here are 5 quick tips to get that:

-Tip #1 - Eye-catching Profile Image and Banner
+Tip #1 - Eye-catching profile image and banner

 These are the first things you notice when you visit someone’s profile, don’t you?
 Your profile image and banner must-